 These days cynics say that most polar research stations in the Polar regions aren’t actually doing much research at all and that many of them are blatant land claims by their host countries in case of an eventual breakdown in the Antarctic Treaty, which currently prohibits commercial activity in modern Antarctica.

-In the Arctic, research stations seem more co-ordinated and there aren’t as many country specific research bases as there are in the Antarctica.
-In fact multi country teams are much more common, especially in places like Greenland where rapidly receding glaciers are catching the attention of the world’s scientific community.
+In the Arctic, research stations seem more co-ordinated and there aren’t as many country-specific research bases as there are in Antarctica.
+In fact, multi-country teams are much more common, especially in places like Greenland where rapidly receding glaciers are catching the attention of the world’s scientific community.

 Exploration History of the Polar Regions

 In a similar vein to the commercial history, the Arctic was obviously explored first, again given its proximity to Europe and North America.
 There is some evidence that even the Ancient Greeks explored into the Arctic, well before Christ.

 Things really heated up in the 15th century though, again for commercial reasons.
 The search began for a “North West” shipping passage (above Russia) and “North East” shipping passage (above Canada) due to their time consuming journeys.
 But it was harder than it sounds – no one managed to navigate the North West passage until the 19th century and until recently the North East passage was considered impossible.
 Only with recent climate change has a short window allowed the possibility of passage for smaller vessels through the North West passage.

 From a tourism perspective there isn’t really a lot to see from this period.
 The only major example is the fascinating story around Sir John Franklin’s failed attempt to find a North West passage during the 1840s.
 The ship was lost and only found very recently – in 2014!
 But what was found some ten years after the ship disappeared was tombstones of some of the men from the expedition and other relics.
 These tombstones still exist and can be visited on the right expedition trip.